ncru/threesysapi/Readme.md

 # DM Steg API
-## In partial fulfillment of the requirements for: CSRP
+## In partial fulfillment of the requirements for: Computer Science Research Project

  Submitted by: